binazgreat/Africal-Lipid-Calculator/README.md

 ## How to contribute
 We welcome any contribution that would make this project better.
-You can send us an email with suggestions on how to improve this project
+You can contact us with suggestions on how to improve this project.

 ## Authors